doldrumszz/Doldrums.me/README.md

 <br />
 About:
 <br />
 I am a student who creates and published video games.
 A software engineer.
-I created a test website for furture programming
+I created a test website for furture programming.
+I created this domain/website using github pages.
+This was made with javascript.
 <br />
 <br />
 <br />